abpio/abp-commercial-docs/en/getting-started.md

 {{ if Tiered == "Yes" }}

 * `--separate-identity-server` argument is used to separate the identity server application from the API host application.
-If not specified, you will have a single endpoint.
+If not specified, you will have a single endpoint on the server.

 {{ end }}